aholstenson/logseq-go/README.md

 If this happens to you, please do open an issue with an example of content that is causing the issue.

-Known issues:

-- Logbooks of TODOs are not supported yet and saving a page that contains logbook entries will incorrectly escape the `[` and `]` characters.